-5.3.1.1 The objectives for the Settlement Area are:
+4.3.1.1 The objectives for the Settlement Area are:

-- a) To provide a focal area for investment in institutional, commercial, recreational, cultural, entertainment, and residential uses; - b) significant social, commercial and residential centre for the Town; - c) To build a compact, vibrant and complete community; - d) To manage growth and support a strong and competitive economy; and - e) To encourage a walkable community.
+- a) To provide a focal area for investment in institutional, commercial, recreational, cultural, entertainment, and residential uses; - b) To be a significant social, commercial and residential centre for the Town; - c) To build a compact, vibrant and complete community; - d) To manage growth and support a strong and competitive economy; and - e) To encourage a walkable community which supports various forms of active transportation.

-5.3.1.2 The Objectives of the Built-up area are to:
+4.3.1.2 The Objectives of the Built-up area are to:

-- a) encourage new growth to the Built-up area where capacity exists to accommodate population and employment through intensification; - encourage the redevelopment of the downtown area, a pedestrian and bicycle friendly area and provide adequate transportation infrastructure; and - c) plan for lands, buildings and structures that support the quality of life for people and community by providing public services for health, education, recreation socio-cultural activities, security, safety and affordable housing Community Infrastructure to support growth.
+- a) Encourage new growth to the Built-up area where capacity exists to accommodate population and employment through intensification and mixed-use development; - Encourage the redevelopment of within the downtown area, including providing safe and well-connected transportation infrastructure for pedestrians, cyclists and vehicles. a pedestrian and bicycle friendly areas, and provide adequate alternative transportation infrastructure; and - c) Encourage development of Plan for lands, buildings and structures that support the quality of life for people and community by providing public services for health, education, recreation socio-cultural activities, security, safety and affordable housing Community Infrastructure to support growth and climate resiliency.

-5.3.1.3 The Objectives of the Greenfield Area are to:
+4.3.1.3 The Objectives of the Greenfield Area are to:

-- a) Contribute to creating complete communities; - b) creates street configurations, densities, and an urban form that supports walking, cycling; - c) provide a diverse mix of land uses, including residential and employment uses; - d) create high quality parks, trails, and public open spaces with site design and urban design standards that support opportunities for public transit, walking and cycling; - e) respect the established character of the community; and - f) Encourage the development of Greenfield lands adjacent to the existing Built-up area.
+- a) Contribute to creating complete communities; - b) creates street configurations, densities, and an urban form that supports safe, accessible and well-connected walking, and cycling opportunities; - provide a diverse mix of land uses, including residential and employment uses;

-5.3.1.4 Intensification opportunities are identified on Appendix C. The identification of an area with intensification potential will not imply an intention on the part of Council to redevelop the area.
+- d) create high quality parks, trails, and public open spaces with site design and urban design standards-best practices that support opportunities for convenient and accessible public transit, walking and cycling: - e) respect the established character of the community; and - f) Encourage the development of Greenfield lands adjacent to the existing Built-up area.
+Leapfrogging development, that is the development of lands outside the settlement area which are not adjacent to the built-up area, should not be permitted. - 4.3.1.4 Intensification opportunities are identified on Appendix C. The identification of an area with intensification potential will not imply an intention on the part of Council to redevelop the area.
 Council will identify areas with the potential for infill development and intensification on an on-going basis.